 In 2021, the Company completed a financing transaction by increasing the existing term loan to \$45.0 million to fund the planned construction of a second production line at the Delta location.
-The financing was provided by Business Development Corp ("BDC"), our existing creditor, and Farm Credit Canada ("FCC") in a Pari Passu structure.
+The financing was provided by Business Development Corp ("BDC"), the existing creditor, and Farm Credit Canada ("FCC") in a pari passu structure.
 Each lender will fund 50% of the \$45.0 million total loan value.
 The existing borrowing capacity with BDC increased from \$20.0 million to \$22.5 million ("BDC Amended Term Loan") and FCC will also fund \$22.5 million ("FCC Term Loan").
-Upon closing of the transaction, the Company's outstanding debt to each party, FCC and BDC, was \$10.0 million.
-FCC paid \$10.0 million to BDC on the Company's behalf to ensure that existing borrowings were restructured on a Pari Passu basis.
+Upon closing of the transaction, the Company's outstanding debt to each party, FCC and BDC, was \$10.0 million each where the fixed interest rates were 4.38% and 4.45%, respectively.
+FCC paid \$10.0 million to BDC on the Company's behalf to ensure that existing borrowings were restructured on a pari passu basis.